 Next to the dining area, the lower-level lounge is furnished with an armchair and soft sofas, and equipped with a huge TV with DVD player, a satellite TV connection, an iPod dock and an Apple TV 4K box for use by guests who have Apple movie accounts.

 Above the lounge is a mezzanine room of similar size which doubles as a second sitting room or office, with comfortable lounging chairs and a desk for those who simply cannot tear themselves away from their computer.
-Bring your own; the villa has no computer for guests, though it does have a printer, and WiFi is available in every room and throughout the grounds and onto the beach.
+The villa has an iMac computer and a printer at the mezzanine for guest use.
+WiFi is available in every room and throughout the grounds and onto the beach.
 Tucked behind the lounge is a spa room, with full bathroom and massage bed.

 The villa’s large gym, with its wall-to-wall glass doors that open onto a metre-deep plunge pool, is well-equipped with weights, exercise balls and a punchbag for boxers.
 Guests can have lessons in Thai boxing, or sessions of yoga, Pilates or other exercise regimes from an expert.
 Just ask the villa manager to make an appointment for you.

 Next to the gym, the games room has comfortable sofas but – more important for kids – a foosball table along with Wii and PS2 handsets that connect to a huge TV.
 There’s also a big selection of DVDs, including plenty of children’s favourites.

 The villa is arranged around a huge wooden deck with sun loungers for all guests, and a sunken area with a tree-shaded table for alfresco eating.
 This area can be – and frequently is – used for large weddings or other social events.